Annual speeches by heads of state and government: Christmas

 The original practice was to issue a broadcast coinciding with Christmas.
 Queen Wilhelmina of the Netherlands published a written Christmas greeting in 1914, during World War I, and went on to make the first such address on radio in 1931.
 During the reign of her daughter Juliana, it became an annual tradition.
 The monarchs of the Commonwealth realms have addressed the public at Christmas since 1932, when George V delivered the first such broadcast via the British Broadcasting Corporation's Empire Service.
 The royal message was televised for the first time in 1957, during the reign of Elizabeth II.

-In Spain, Francisco Franco first addressed the "fighters of Spain for the cause" at the end of 1937, during the civil war, and in his subsequent rule delivered an annual broadcast at the end of each year beginning in 1946.
+In Spain, Francisco Franco first addressed the "fighters of Spain for the cause" at the end of 1937, during the Spanish civil war, and in his subsequent rule delivered an annual broadcast at the end of each year beginning in 1946.
 The practice was inherited by the Spanish monarch after Franco's death in 1975.

 In post-war Germany, the annual Christmas broadcast was delivered by the chancellor from 1949 until 1969, and by the president from 1970 onwards.
 The speech by the Belgian monarch is usually delivered separately in Dutch and French, the two most-spoken languages in Belgium.
 A separate broadcast in German, another official language, was made for the first time by king Philippe in 2013.

 The President of the United States may give out Christmas messages as part of their weekly address.
 Some of these messages come out within a few days before Christmas or on Christmas Day.
 The president may also give a Christmas message to soldiers serving in the United States Armed Forces.
-The opposition party may also give out their Christmas messages as part of their response to the president's weekly address.
+The opposition party may also give out Christmas messages as part of their response to the president's weekly address.

 Other heads of state have also adopted the tradition of a message at Christmas, including the King of Sweden, the Grand Duke of Luxembourg, the President of Ireland, and the O le Ao o le Malo of Samoa.
 The Pope, who is also head of state of the Vatican City, makes a Christmas address as part of his Urbi et Orbi.
 The Prime Minister of Canada also records a short Christmas greeting.